lesteenman/bachref/README.md

 ==================
 This repository contains programs that can convert a simple language into both an MCRL2 model and into part of a Java program.
 Examples of this language can be found in the _example_ and _rollercoaster_ directories (\*.im files).
 The scripts _parser.py_ and _analyzer.py_ are used to check the intermediary model files.
 The scripts _mcrl2generator.py_ and _javagenerator.py_ can be used to convert these in MCRL2 and Java, respectively.
 Example usage of these scripts can be found in _im2mcrl2.py_ and _im2java.py_.

+In the _trafficlights_ directory, you will also find a _compile.sh_ script.
+This can be used as an example of how to parse your model as well.

 Language
 ========
 A description of the language can be found in _Language.md_.